jxne00/AudioMix/README.md

 # AudioMix

 ## Introduction
 AudioMix is a music player made using the JUCE framework.
+This music player allows loading and playing of tracks, with functionalities such as speed, volume and position adjustment of the loaded track.
+Several tracks can also be loaded into the playlist component, which will be saved upon exiting the application.
+Other functionalities include crossfading two tracks, adding tracks to queue, and wavefrom display.
 <br />

 ## Usage
-> Download Projuicer and open the .juicer file found inside audioMix folder
+> Download Projuicer and open the .jucer file found inside audioMix folder
 <br />

 ___